openantz/antz/README.md

 Sample datasets and useful links at: https://openantz.com/links.html

-*Note that prior to 2020, ANTz was distributed as Public Domain CC0.
 If you have any questions, feel free to contact us at:

 https://openantz.com/contact.html